Table of Contents

 The more claims your business reports, the higher your premium will be.
 Before getting coverage, you’ll have to disclose any lawsuits or potential disputes.

-Whether going with professional liability vs. errors and omissions, you business wants to ensure it is protected.
-Not matter what type of business you operate or what type of coverage best suits your business needs, professional liability vs. errors and omissions insurance will shield you for potential professional harm.
+Whether going with professional liability or errors and omissions, your business wants to ensure it is protected.
+No matter what type of business you operate or what type of coverage best suits your business needs, professional liability insurance will shield you from potential professional harm.

-Feel free to sign up to Embroker’s digital platform and get your professional liability insurance quote in 20 minutes.
+Feel free to sign up for Embroker’s digital platform and get your professional liability insurance quote in 20 minutes.